ergoplatform/website/content/en/blog/2021-07-21-ergodex-a-cross-chain-workhorse.md

 ---
 <!--StartFragment-->

-You can [vote](https://cardano.ideascale.com/a/dtd/ErgoDex-Plutus-Port/352410-48088) for ErgoDEX in Project Catalyst Fund 5
+*You can [vote](https://cardano.ideascale.com/a/dtd/ErgoDex-Plutus-Port/352410-48088) for ErgoDEX in Project Catalyst Fund 5*

-In early 2022, Ergonauts will witness the highly anticipated debut of Ergo’s decentralized exchange: ErgoDEX.
+Within a few weeks, Ergonauts will witness the highly anticipated debut of Ergo’s decentralized exchange: ErgoDEX.
 A decentralized exchange (DEX) allows users to trade assets and provide liquidity through the execution of smart contracts - there is no need for any intermediary.
 Ergo’s PoW (Proof of Work) consensus utilizes the eUTXO model (extended unspent transaction output) when performing transactions.
 With its use of Σ-protocols (a type of zero knowledge proof), Ergo smart contracts are highly efficient and secure with features such as ring-signatures, multi-signatures, multiple currencies, advanced privacy and self-replicating scripts.